Charro outfit: History

 When President Benito Juárez created the first national police force of Mexico, Los Rurales (the Rural Police) in 1861 their official uniform was based on the charro outfits of the infamous Platenados (silver) bandit gangs.
 In fact, many bandits enlisted in this new police force, primarily because President Juárez and his Constitutional government, whose funds were limited, had to enlist bandit gangs to fight, first in the Civil War of Reform (1857-1860) and then against the ensuing French Intervention (1861-1867).
 The charro uniform was all about maintaining a special macho image.
 The wearer of a charro outfit was supposed to be seen as an excellent horseman, marksman, and lover, although very few Rurales actually were all three, according to historians like Paul J. Vanderwood.
 For decades it was believed that General Porfirio Díaz, the "presidential dictator" of Mexico for thirty-five years (1876-1911) created the Rurales until the truth about Juárez's role was discovered in the national archives.
 Therefore, one can argue that the charro uniform was important in Mexican culture prior to the Mexican Revolution (1911-1920).
 The Rurales were disbanded in 1914 by President Venustiano Carranza, during the Mexican Revolution.

 After the Mexican Revolution, the imagery of the charro became important to Mexican culture.
 Mexican president, Porfirio Díaz, influenced mariachi performers to adopt the charro costume in the early 1900s.
 Mariachi musicians would accompany ranchera singers starting in the 1930s and in the 1940s ranchera musicians adopted the charro suit.

 Since 1934, September 14 is the national holiday known as the Día Nacional del Charro (National Day of the Charro) and is celebrated throughout Mexico to recognize the importance of horsemen and women to the culture of the country.
 Festivities include parades and shows of horsemanship, with riders in the iconic traditional costume.
-Spanish poet Manuel Benítez Carrasco, in describing the importance of the outfit stated, "Vestirse de charro es como vestirse de México" (Dressing as a charro is like dressing up as Mexico).
 The outfit was further popularized by actors who wore the charro suit in movies made during the Golden Age of Mexican Cinema.